Valuing CME/CPD

 Part 3: Impactful

-Provider and pharma compliance challenges: UK, Europe, ROW
+Provider and pharma compliance challenges: UK and Europe

 Update from the Journal of CME